-Dosing, storage, and handling similarity are some of the ways Amgen helps provide you and your patients with a seamless experience.
+Dosing, storage, and handling similarity are some of the ways Amgen helps provide you and your patients with a seamless experience.1,2

 IV infusions are administered over at least a 2-hour period.1

-*For patients with incomplete response, consider increasing maintenance dose to 10 mg/kg every 8 weeks or treating as often as once every 4 weeks (bearing in mind that risk of serious infections increases with higher doses per infusion or more frequent dosing).
+*For patients with incomplete response, consider increasing maintenance dose to 10 mg/kg every 8 weeks or treating as often as every 4 weeks (bearing in mind that risk of serious infections increases with higher doses per infusion or more frequent dosing).

-‡For adult patients who respond and then lose their response, consider increasing maintenance dose to 10 mg/kg.
-Patients who do not respond by week 14 are unlikely to respond with continued dosing and consideration should be given to discontinue AVSOLA™ in these patients.
+‡For adult patients who respond and then lose their response, consider increasing maintenance dose to 10 mg/kg every 8 weeks.
+Patients who do not respond by week 14 are unlikely to respond with continued dosing and consideration should be given to discontinue AVSOLA® in these patients.

 Store unopened AVSOLA® in the refrigerator at 36°F to 46°F (2°C to 8°C).
-If needed, unopened AVSOLA® vials may be stored at temperatures up to a maximum of 86°F (30°C) for a single period of up to 6 months, but not exceeding the original expiration date.
-Protect from light.
+If needed, unopened AVSOLA® vials may be stored at room temperatures up to a maximum of 86°F (30°C) for a single period of up to 6 months, but not exceeding the original expiration date.
+AVSOLA® contains no preservative.

 FDA = Food and Drug Administration.